Support The Redemptive Life Foundation in obtaining Jason Ortega's freedom

 0 have signed.
-Let’s get to 100!
+Let’s get to 500!

-Jason was a victim of his own environment and father's drug addiction ----- an environment and father's drug addiction that as a 15-year-old teen, he had little ability to control.
-Our society is supposed to have certain mechanisms in a place to assist when things go awry.
-In Jason's situation, the mechanisms never kicked into gear as the Commonwealth dropped the ball and let him fall through the cracks.
+Jason was a victim of his own environment and father's drug addiction ---- an environment and father's drug addiction that as a 15-year old teen, he had little ability to control.
+Our society is suppose to have certain mechanisms in place to assist when things go awry.
+In Jason's situation, the mechanisms never kicked into gear as the Commonwealth of Virginia's Juvenile Justice System and Department of Youth & Family Services (D.Y.F.S.) dropped the ball on three different occasions, letting him fall through the cracks.